Integral p-adic cohomology theories for open and singular varieties

 \section{The first crystalline cohomology group and the Picard $1$-motive}

 As for the comparison of the first log crystalline cohomology and the Dieudonn\'e module of the associated $1$-motive, we have the following result mentioned in Remark \ref{rem: ABV2}.

-\begin{proposition} Let $(X_{\bullet}, \overline{X}_{\bullet})$ be a split simplicial proper strict normal crossing pair over $k$.
-Then, if $k$ is a subfield of $\overline{\mathbf{F}}_p$, there exists a functorial isomorphism which is compatible with weight filtration and Frobenius action, where ${\bold T}_{\rm cris}$ is the covariant Dieudonn\'e functor \textup{(}the contravariant Dieudonn\'e functor of the $p$-divisible group associated to the dual\textup{)}. \end{proposition}
+\begin{theorem} Let $(X_{\bullet}, \overline{X}_{\bullet})$ be a split simplicial proper strict normal crossing pair over $k$.
+Then there exists a functorial isomorphism which is compatible with weight filtration and Frobenius action, where ${\bold T}_{\rm cris}$ is the covariant Dieudonn\'e functor \textup{(}the contravariant Dieudonn\'e functor of the $p$-divisible group associated to the dual\textup{)}. \end{theorem}